-HSBC drops profit goal, warns of restructuring pain ahead as outlook darkens
+HSBC warns of restructuring pain ahead as outlook darkens

 A veteran of the bank since 1987, Quinn, 57, has made no secret that he is keen to secure the permanent appointment of CEO from Chairman Mark Tucker, who said in August the search to replace the ousted John Flint would take six to 12 months.

-Quinn said the bank, which generates the bulk of its revenue and profit in Asia, said it would rebalance capital away from low-return businesses and adjust its cost base.
+Quinn said the bank, which generates the bulk of its revenue and profit in Asia, would rebalance capital away from low-return businesses and adjust its cost base.

+HSBC will also look to cut costs by simplifying its notoriously complicated management structure and internal reporting lines.

+“There is scope throughout the bank to clarify and simplify roles, and to reduce duplication,” Quinn told Reuters.

-Such action could result in significant charges in the fourth quarter and subsequent periods, including the possible impairment of goodwill and additional restructuring charges, the bank said.
+Such action could result in significant costs in the fourth quarter and beyond, including the possible impairment of goodwill and additional restructuring charges, the bank said.

-The near- to medium-term outlook for HSBC and rival Standard Chartered PLC has also been clouded by anti-government protests in Hong Kong, their single-biggest profit centre.
+The near- to medium-term outlook for HSBC, and rival Standard Chartered PLC, has also been clouded by anti-government protests in Hong Kong, their single biggest profit centre.

-Hong Kong has fallen into recession, hit by more than five months of protests that show no sign of relenting, and is unlikely to achieve annual economic growth this year, the city’s Financial Secretary said on Sunday.
+Hong Kong has fallen into recession, hit by more than five months of protests that show no sign of relenting, and is unlikely to achieve annual economic growth this year, the city’s financial secretary said on Sunday.

-Bankruptcy petitions presented by debtors in Hong Kong rose nearly a fifth in the September quarter to 1,945 versus the same period a year earlier, government data showed.

 HSBC said its expected credit losses - including a “charge to reflect the economic outlook in Hong Kong” - increased by $400 million in the third quarter.
 Revenue for the first nine months of the year in Hong Kong, however, rose 7%.

-“Obviously the economy is getting impacted by two things - the U.S.-China trade dispute and the protests,” said Chief Financial Officer Ewen Stevenson, referring to HSBC’s business in Hong Kong.
+“Obviously the economy is getting impacted by two things - the U.S.-China trade dispute and the protests,” said Chief Financial Officer Ewen Stevenson.

-“The part of the credit portfolio that we are most focused on is smaller end of the SMEs (small-to-mid-sized enterprises).
-It’s difficult to predict coming quarters because in part it depends very much on those two things and when we will see resolution on either.”
+The bank is particularly monitoring its portfolio of small business customers who may be feeling the strain, he added.

-Reporting by Sumeet Chatterjee in Hong Kong and Lawrence White in London; Additional reporting by Alun John; Editing by Himani Sarkar and Christopher Cushing
+Reporting by Sumeet Chatterjee in Hong Kong and Lawrence White in London; Additional reporting by Alun John; Editing by Christopher Cushing and Clarence Fernandez